Tag Archives: Flame Over

 Happii

 In summation, Flame Over is one of the best indie titles I’ve played since the indie community began to take greater prominence in the late 2000s.
-It’s fast-paced, challenging, addictive, and unique; and comes highly from me.
+It’s fast-paced, challenging, addictive, and unique.
+And comes highly recommended by me.

 Score